1. Be Flexible

 Driving 25 minutes to the gym is too far, it needs to be 10 minutes or closer.
 End.
 Of.
 Story.

 9. Books on Tape Are Kind of Cool

 I’ve been so blessed to have met two of the most wonderful people this summer, my roommates Shiou and Janet.
 They were always ready to celebrate with me or be there for me when it had been a hard day and I barely knew them.
 Their kindness and generosity continuously amazes me.
 Like last night they surprised me with a feast for celebrating my last day at my internship!
 I’ll miss them like crazy!

-I’ve also got a very supportive family, future family and group of friends that I’m extremely thankful for.
+I’ve also got a very supportive family, future family and a group of friends that I’m extremely thankful for.
 I’ve already missed living with my Loma Linda roomies and seeing those friends, and I know I’ll miss Janet and Shiou, but, after two years of being gone, I’m incredibly excited to finally be moving back to Phoenix today!
-I can’t wait to have normal none traveling dates with Paul.
+I can’t wait to have normal non traveling date nights with Paul.
 Hang out with friends face to face, and start a whole new chapter of my life!